hackforla/peopledepot/.github/ISSUE_TEMPLATE/update-table.md

 - Update existing Django model

-- [ ] For any new FK below: if the FK table has not yet been created (i.e, if the FK Table Issue is still open), you will need to:

-    - [ ] Comment out the code after you create it
-    - [ ] Add an action item on the open FK Table Issue to uncomment the code line you commented out, when that issue's table is created
-    - [ ] Provide your file and line number as a permalink under resources in that issue

 - [ ] In the files indicated by Resource 1.01, Change the following items in the code

 | Current Name in code | Updated Name | Updated Type (may already be this type) | FK Table | FK Table Issue(s) |